 One way I know that it’s officially Spring is that I’m driving my Freed Marcroft colleagues crazy with my allergies.
-Robin ultimately said I could just keep her Carmex, Nisha gave me some precious, family-made ghost pepper sauce from Guiana to help open my sinuses, and there are Kleenex boxes stashed next to all of my usual haunts in the office.
+One ultimately said I could just keep her Carmex, and there are Kleenex boxes stashed next to all of my usual haunts in the office.

 Setting aside the wonders of allergies, Spring also provides a perfect opportunity to get outside and shake off the hibernation of winter.
-Many of us (not our colleague Ann, obviously, but many of us) struggle with getting outside at all during the Winter, let alone exercising outside.
+Many of us struggle with getting outside at all during the Winter, let alone exercising outside.

 “Honestly, I think walking and my therapist were the two things that helped me keep my sanity.”

-You don’t have to train to run a marathon à la Ann Newman.
+You don’t have to train to run a marathon.
 You just need to get outside in the fresh air and walk.
 You know the physical benefits of exercise, but there are also tremendous mental health benefits.
 When you go through a divorce you may experience times of fear, stress, or anxiety.
 More than ever, it is critical to make time for yourself and get the heck outdoors.

 According to excellent, practical article by Lawrence Robinson, Jeanne Segal, Ph.D., and Melinda Smith, M.A., the mental and emotional benefits of exercising include:

 - Sharper memory and thinking.
 The same endorphins that make you feel better also help you concentrate and feel mentally sharp for tasks at hand.
 Exercise also stimulates the growth of new brain cells and helps prevent age-related decline.